Hack23/blacktrigram/CONTRIBUTING.md

 - Use the appropriate custom agent for your task
 - Include Korean-English bilingual text for all user-facing strings
 - Add `data-testid` attributes for testable components
-- Follow the React + PixiJS integration patterns
+- Follow the React + Three.js (@react-three/fiber) integration patterns
 - Maintain 60fps performance targets

 ## 🔐 Security Contribution Guidelines